0fficer-sanchez/0fficer-sanchez/README.md

-★ ❌;; dni: doubles, basic criteria , proships , fandom ships ( unless said otherwise ) , other Guest1337 yumes . // ‼️;; interacting as one of these will result in hostility and / or avoidance // ❓;; more info abt me on strawpage . ★
+★ ❌;; dni : doubles , basic criteria , proships , any fandom ships or fans ( unless said otherwise obviously ) , other Guest1337 yumes , maga , apologists , ai supporters . // ‼️;; interacting as one of these will result in hostility and / or avoidance // ❓;; more info abt me on strawpage . ★

 ![forsaken-roblox-forsaken](https://github.com/user-attachments/assets/f0ec5424-f857-42ce-9afd-81a679b868d9)